(Not drowning, but waving – with a wry smile at the incongruity of this …)

 behold, my ridiculous ruff!

-Well, this was a bit of a clumsy attempt to justify including an item about ruffs in what is (very vaguely) a blog about legal history.
+Well, this was a bit of a clumsy attempt to justify including an item about ruffs in what is (at times very vaguely) a blog about legal history.
 Obviously, there was a long tradition in various jurisdictions of legislating about the sorts of clothing which people could wear, but not (as far as I know) specifically about what is clearly the most ridiculous item of neckwear ever – the early modern ruff.

 I have been equally horrified and obsessed by the ruff since being bought a Marks and Spencers book about the Tudors, one childhood Christmas, with all of the classic, much-reproduced pictures of the celebs of the day, increasingly, over the 16th C, ruffed up.
 I mean, the codpieces were … disturbing (especially on young Edward VI – just so wrong) … but it was the ruffs that really stood out for me.
 They seemed to be a combination of extreme discomfort and extreme silliness.
 Also a seriously bad idea to be drawing attention to your neck in an era rather well known for its beheading.
 Some of them even made the ruffee look like familiar pictures of John the Baptist’s head on a plate.